-The FES design has been certified by MRIP.
-The development of the FES was a longer process than that of the APAIS; four different methods were piloted and built upon prior to seeking certification in 2015.
+The FES design was certified in 2015.
+The development of this survey was a longer process than that of the APAIS; four different methods were tested prior to seeking certification.
 First, a telephone survey of licensed anglers (called the Angler License Directory Survey, or ALDS), was piloted in Florida, Alabama, Mississippi, and Louisiana in 2007, and in North Carolina in 2008.
-In 2008, a dualframe telephone survey approach that involved integrating the CHTS and the ALDS was developed and tested to determine if undercoverage of both surveys was decreased.
-Then, a dual-frame mail survey (using both a licensed saltwater database as one sample frame and residential addresses as a second sample frame) was developed and tested in North Carolina in 2009 and in both North Carolina and Louisiana in 2010.
+In 2008, a dual-frame telephone survey approach that involved integrating the CHTS and the ALDS was developed and tested to determine if undercoverage of both surveys was decreased.
+Then, a dual-frame mail survey (using a licensed saltwater database as one sample frame and residential addresses as a second sample frame) was developed and tested in North Carolina in 2009 and in both North Carolina and Louisiana in 2010.
 Finally, a dual-frame, mixed-mode survey was tested in 2012, which had a nearly identical design to the dual-frame mail survey, but samples were randomly allocated to mail and telephone treatment groups.

-Following these tests and subsequent evaluations, the FES was developed and tested in Massachusetts, New York, North Carolina, and Florida for slightly over a year (September 2012- December 2013).
-The FES was independently peer-reviewed and certified by NMFS Leadership in February of 2015, following recommendations by both the MRIP Operations Team and the MRIP Executive Steering Committee.
+Following these tests and subsequent evaluations, the FES was developed and tested in Massachusetts, New York, North Carolina, and Florida for slightly over a year (September 2012-December 2013).
+The new survey was independently peer-reviewed and certified by NMFS leadership in February of 2015, following recommendations by both the MRIP Operations Team and the MRIP Executive Steering Committee.
+It has been fully implemented since January 2015, but only officially replaced the CHTS in January of 2018.

-4. Legacy Coastal Household Telephone Survey (CHTS) Design: Shore and Private Boat Fishing Effort
+Legacy Coastal Household Telephone Survey (CHTS): Shore and Private Boat Fishing Effort

 The CHTS estimated marine recreational shore and private boat fishing effort in states along the Atlantic Coast and the Gulf of Mexico, in Puerto Rico, and in Hawaii.
 The survey used a computer-assisted, random digit dialing (RDD) approach (Glasser and Metzger, 1972) to identify and interview household members that participated in saltwater fishing activities.
 The dialing area generally encompassed counties within 25 miles from the coastline, but was expanded to 50 miles from May through October (waves 3-5) in the South Atlantic and had been expanded to 100 miles during these months in North Carolina.
-The survey was limited to coastal counties because historical APAIS data indicated that 65-90% of saltwater fishing trips were taken by residents of coastal counties (Andrews 2015).
+The survey was limited to coastal counties because historical APAIS data indicated that 65-90% of saltwater fishing trips were taken by residents of coastal counties (Andrews, 2015).
 Data collection for the CHTS occurred during a two-week period at the end of each two-month wave.

 The CHTS for many years had been a reliable and cost effective method for collecting household information on fishing effort.
-However, advancements in communications technology and shifts in public perceptions and attitudes resulted in diminishing rates of coverage and response, minimizing the efficiency and effectiveness of the CHTS, and RDD surveys in general (Curtin et al., 2005; Blumberg and Luke, 2015).
-In 2016, CHTS response rates were less than 10%, and, for the first time, most U.S. households were wireless-only (Blumberg and Luke 2017).
-The CHTS was completely replaced by the FES in 2018, but between 2015 and 2017, both surveys were administered simultaneously for the purposes of calibrating effort estimates (see section 8.1 for these calibration methods).
+However, advancements in communications technology and shifts in public perceptions and attitudes resulted in diminishing rates of coverage and response, minimizing the efficiency and effectiveness of the CHTS, and RDD surveys in general (Curtin et al., 2005).
+In 2016, CHTS response rates were less than 10%, and, for the first time, most U.S. households were wireless-only (Blumberg and Luke, 2016).
+The CHTS was discontinued in January 2018.